 The most famous of the Rail-Trails and Seattle’s much loved bike route is the Burke-Gilman Trail.
 Along the trail there are dinosaurs, a rocket, 3 billy goats and a humongous troll.
 Keep your eyes open for these and more!
 The route spans from Ballard in the west to Bothell in the east where the trail meets up with the Sammammish Trail and continues to Redmond.

-The route is part of the Rails to Trails movement across the continent and the Burke-Gilman is one of the best
+The route is part of the Rails to Trails movement across the continent and the Burke-Gilman is one of the best in Washington State.

 The pathway follows the canal between the Chittenden Locks and Lake Union